Package insert / product label

-The tolerance and long-term safety of coadministration of Ticlopidine with heparin, oral anticoagulants or fibrinolytic agents have not been established.
-In trials for cardiac stenting, patients received heparin and Ticlopidine concomitantly for approximately 12 hours.
-If a patient is switched from an anticoagulant or fibrinolytic drug to Ticlopidine, the former drug should be discontinued prior to Ticlopidine administration.
+The tolerance and long-term safety of coadministration of Ticlopidine Tablets with heparin, oral anticoagulants or fibrinolytic agents have not been established.
+In trials for cardiac stenting, patients received heparin and Ticlopidine Tablets concomitantly for approximately 12 hours.
+If a patient is switched from an anticoagulant or fibrinolytic drug to Ticlopidine Tablets, the former drug should be discontinued prior to Ticlopidine Tablet administration.

 Information for the Patient (see Patient Leaflet)

 Patients should be told that a decrease in the number of white blood cells (neutropenia) or platelets (thrombocytopenia) can occur with ticlopidine, especially during the first 3 months of treatment and that neutropenia, if it is severe, can result in an increased risk of infection.
 They should be told it is critically important to obtain the scheduled blood tests to detect neutropenia or thrombocytopenia.
 Patients should also be reminded to contact their physicians if they experience any indication of infection such as fever, chills, or sore throat, any of which might be a consequence of neutropenia.
 Thrombocytopenia may be part of a syndrome called TTP.
 Symptoms and signs of TTP, such as fever, weakness, difficulty speaking, seizures, yellowing of skin or eyes, dark or bloody urine, pallor or petechiae (pinpoint hemorrhagic spots on the skin), should be reported immediately.